-This policy reflects the law and the Company's practice as at October 2023.
+This policy reflects the law and the Company's practice as at the time of writing.
 The Board of Directors will be responsible for reviewing this policy from a legislative and operational perspective at least annually.

 The Managing Director has responsibility for ensuring that any personnel who may be involved with investigations or administrative tasks carried out under this policy receives regular and appropriate training to assist them with these duties.